nodejs/node/doc/api/fs.md

 <!-- YAML
 added: v0.0.2
 changes:
+  - version: REPLACEME
+    pr-url: REPLACEME
+    description: The `buffer` parameter can now be any `TypedArray` or a `DataView`
   - version: v10.0.0
     pr-url: https://github.com/nodejs/node/pull/12562
     description: The `callback` parameter is no longer optional.
 Not passing